iCliniq Logo

 • Fever, body aches, and chills.

 • Flunisolide inhalation can cause slow growth in children.
-The child's physician will observe the child's growth carefully while the child is using Flunisolide inhalation.
-Talk to the child's physician about the risks of giving this medication to the child.
+The child's physician will carefully observe the child's growth using Flunisolide inhalation.
+Talk to the child's physician about the risks of giving this medication.

 • Rarely, people who use Flunisolide inhalation for a long time may develop glaucoma or cataracts.
-Talk to the physician about the risks of using Flunisolide inhalation and how often the patient should have eyes examined during the treatment.
+Talk to the physician about the risks of using Flunisolide inhalation and how often the patient should examine their eyes during treatment.

 • Flunisolide inhalation may increase the risk of developing osteoporosis.
 Talk to the physician about the risks of using this medication.